Universal Weil module: The metaplectic group over

 \subsection{Reduced cocycle for $\mathcal{A}$-algebras}

-One deduces from Proposition \ref{metaplectic_group_over_B_prop} that the metaplectic group over $\mathcal{B}$ either: \begin{itemize} \item contains the symplectic group as a subgroup, in which case $\textup{char}(\mathcal{B})=2$ or $F$ is finite; \item does not contain the symplectic group as a subgroup, in which case $F$ is local non archimedean and $\textup{char}(\mathcal{B}) \neq 2$, but its derived group is identified with the so-called reduced metaplectic group. \end{itemize} Recall this latter group is the unique non trivial central extension of $\textup{Sp}(W)$ by $\{ \pm 1\}$.
+One deduces from Proposition \ref{metaplectic_group_over_B_prop} that the metaplectic group over $\mathcal{B}$ either: \begin{itemize} \item contains the symplectic group as a subgroup, in which case $\textup{char}(\mathcal{B})=2$ or $F$ is finite; \item does not contain the symplectic group as a subgroup, in which case $F$ is local non-archimedean and $\textup{char}(\mathcal{B}) \neq 2$, and its derived group is canonically isomorphic to the so-called reduced metaplectic group. \end{itemize}